What is a right to disconnect and does the UK need one after Covid?

 Prospect has proposed three ways in which a right to disconnect could be implemented in the UK.

-The first is known as an enterprise agreement, essentially an agreement between an employer and a union to ensure employees can agree times in which they can and cannot be contacted.
+The first is known as an enterprise agreement, essentially an agreement between an employer and a union to ensure employees can agree times during which they can and cannot be contacted.
 This approach can already be negotiated now as telecoms giant Telefonica brought in the policy in 2018.

 The second method would be through a directive approach, which means a legal framework is put in place to enforce a right to disconnect.
 This approach has been used abroad, but more on that later.